Biodiversity

 Analyses of yellow-bellied glider survey data to understand the population trend from 1995, 2010 and 2013-2020, and the species response to the 2019/20 wildfire and harvesting have been published here.

-The program has engaged the DPI Forest Science team to analyse 2020-23 data under the southern brown bandicoot SMP.
+The program engaged the DPI Forest Science team to analyse 2020-23 data under the southern brown bandicoot SMP and a report with findings is being finalised.
+The results of this analysis will inform further review of the southern brown bandicoot SMP.

 2020 review